rancher/rke2-docs/docs/install/registry_mirror.md

 ## Enabling The Distributed OCI Registry Mirror

-In order to enable the embedded registry mirror, server nodes must be started with the `--embedded-registry` flag, or with `embedded-registry: true` in the configuration file.
+In order to enable the embedded registry mirror, server nodes must be configured with `embedded-registry: true`.
 This option enables the embedded mirror for use on all nodes in the cluster.

 When enabled at a cluster level, all nodes will host a local OCI registry on port 6443,